prithu-hs/Smart-health-monitoring-and-Sleep-analysis-system/README.md

 ---

-## 📈 Project Workflow
+## 🔄 Project Workflow

 1. User enters health and lifestyle information.
 2. Data is preprocessed.
 3. Machine Learning models analyze the data.
-4. Sleep Quality and Sleep Disorder are predicted.
+4. Sleep Quality is predicted.
-5. Results are displayed on the dashboard.
+5. Sleep Disorder is classified.
+6. Health dashboard displays the results.
-6. Personalized recommendations are generated.
+7. Personalized recommendations are generated.
-7. Users can download health reports.
+8. Health report can be downloaded.

 ---

-## 📊 Visualizations
+## 📊 Data Visualizations

 The project includes: